Competition between shared autonomous vehicles and public transit: A case study in Singapore: Results and discussion

-As shown in Figure \ref{fig_generalzied_cost}, passenger's generalized travel cost decreases in all scenarios, among which the \textsc{av}--\textsc{pt} scenario shows the largest decline.
-This implies that the supply adjustment of buses and \textsc{av} not only benefits the operators but also improves the level of service for passengers.
-The major contributing factor in the change of generalized travel cost is the decrease in travel time.
+As shown in Figure \ref{fig_generalzied_cost}, passengers' generalized travel cost decreases in all scenarios, among which the \emph{NE} scenario shows the largest decline and \emph{both-adjustable} scenario ranks the second.
+The supply adjustment of buses and AV not only benefits the operators but also the passengers.
+The major contributing factor to the changes in generalized travel cost is the decrease in travel time.

-Another important indicator for the passenger is waiting time.
-As shown in Figure \ref{fig_waiting_time}, in the \textsc{pt}-only scenario, passenger's waiting time keeps increasing, which is a direct consequence of the reduction of bus supply.
-In the \textsc{av}-only scenario, passenger's waiting time keeps decreasing, which can be explained by the increase of \textsc{av} supply.
-Moreover, in the \textsc{av}--\textsc{pt} scenario, we can observe a combined effect of the two above.
-The gap between the first month and \emph{status quo} is caused by the increase of \textsc{av} supply in the first month.
-Starting from the first month, passenger's waiting time gradually increases, since the effect of bus supply reduction starts to manifest.
-Nonetheless, due to the opposite effect from the \textsc{av} side, the increase in waiting time is not as pronounced as in the \textsc{pt}-only scenario.
-Finally, the converged waiting time is still shorter compared with the \emph{status quo}.
+Another important indicator for passengers is waiting time.
+In the \emph{PT-adjustable-only} scenario, passengers' waiting time increases as a direct consequence of the reduction of the bus supply (Figure \ref{fig_waiting_time}).
+In the \emph{AV-adjustable-only} scenario, passengers' waiting time decreases because of the increased AV supply.
+In the \emph{both-adjustable} scenario, we observe a combined effect of the two.
+The gap between the first month and \emph{both-fixed} scenario is caused by the significant increase in the AV supply in the first month.
+Starting from the first month, passengers' waiting time gradually increases because the effect of bus supply reduction starts to manifest.
+Nonetheless, due to the opposite effect from the AV side, the increase in waiting time is not as pronounced as in the \emph{PT-adjustable-only} scenario.
+The converged waiting time is still shorter than the \emph{both-fixed} scenario.
+The \emph{NE} scenario has a slightly higher waiting time than the \emph{both-fixed} scenario.

-The passenger mode choice splits for the first-mile trips are shown in Figure \ref{fig_Passenger_Mode_choice}.
-Overall, the demand for \textsc{av} increases, while the demand for bus decreases.
-The demand for walking varies across different scenarios.
-In the \textsc{av}--\textsc{pt} and \textsc{pt}-only scenarios, more people turn to walk due to the bus supply reduction.
-While in the \textsc{av}-only scenario, fewer people walk because of the increased supply of \textsc{av}.
+Figure \ref{fig_Passenger_Mode_choice} shows the passenger mode choice: the demand for AV increases, the demand for buses decreases and the demand for walking varies across scenarios.
+In the \emph{both-adjustable} and \emph{PT-adjustable-only} scenarios, more people turn to walk due to the reduced bus supply, whereas in the \emph{AV-adjustable-only} scenario, fewer people walk because of the increased supply of AV.